 Our findings suggest that landscape level factors including trends in river discharge likely influence intertidal oyster populations, but the mechanisms are not known.
 From a freshwater management perspective, river basin level planning efforts in terms of minimum flows and levels are in place or underway to inform water management decisions within the Suwannee River basin (Suwannee River Water Management District [SRWMD] 2019).
 Long-term forecasts of water demand in areas near the Suwannee Basin and across north Florida and southeast Georgia suggest increased demand and lower ground water levels (see https://northfloridawater.com/).
-In both cases the time horizons for decision making and implementation of large-scale water infrastructure projects is likely longer than the time scale (<10 years) documented here of oyster population change in Suwannee Sound.
+In both cases, the time horizons for decision making and implementation of large-scale water infrastructure projects is likely longer than the time scale (<10 years) documented here of oyster population change in Suwannee Sound.
 At shorter monthly or annual time scales, there is potential for expanded restoration actions that would possibly both increase oyster populations by providing substrate, and at the same time reduce loss of freshwater through coastal impoundment (Frederick et al. 2016).
 However, these restoration programs are expensive (>$1m/km for Suwannee Sound) and seem unlikely at least at the scale of restoration needed to replace estimated losses of oyster habitat.
 At century time scales, sea-level rise may negate many short-term benefits of reef restoration because reefs may become inundated with higher salinity water.
 Observed sea-level rise in this region based on a 100-year record is on average about 2.13 mm/yr (95% CI 1.95-2.31 mm/year; Figure S3c) but the observed rate in recent years is higher (Figure S3c).
 Simply put, restoration efforts could be swamped by rising sea-level regardless of river discharge conditions.

 There are at least two options going forward from a management perspective, but neither is a clear choice as to which is “best” in terms of long-term viability of oyster reefs in Suwannee Sound.
 One option is to evaluate ongoing restoration efforts (Frederick et al. 2016) and if these are successful, work to implement similar programs at larger spatial scales to replace substrate and ecosystem function that is being lost with declining oyster reefs.
 The second is to assess whether this landscape is simply undergoing a successional process as has happened in the past.
 This succession could involve the migration of oyster reefs following change in sea levels, as they have occurred previously (Locker et al. 2016; Sassaman et al. 2017) – perhaps now at a faster rate and with people recording observations in close to real time.
 Given large areas of undeveloped public land and low shoreline gradient in this region, the potential certainly exists for migration of oyster habitat into what is at present inland areas.
 However, this migration would occur at the cost of these inland habitats – which may be inevitable under several sea-level scenarios (Geselbracht et al. 2011).
 These types of decisions, to implement restoration for short-term gain to delay long-term losses due to sea-level rise, are among the most complicated management decisions to be addressed in both the natural and built environments in upcoming decades.
 Whether decisions are made, and actions taken before irreversible losses of oyster resources occurs in Suwannee Sound remains unknown.